arahayrabedian/arahayrabedian.github.io/about.md

 Hi!

 I'm Ara, I'm a (mainly python) programmer/software developer/engineer who is about to start trying REALLY REALLY hard to blog on the regular.
-I'm also an ex-[foobyte](http://foo.mobi), ex-[dubizzler](https://www.dubizzle.com) and currently a student at the University of Southampton doing my MSc in Computer Science
+I'm an ex-[foobyte](http://foo.mobi) and more recently an ex-[dubizzler](https://www.dubizzle.com), currently a student at the University of Southampton doing my MSc in Computer Science

 I'm a HUGE fan of docker, especially for dev environments, and an IDE drone trying to shift over to emacs with mixed success (failure).
 I've worked with a fair variety of technologies, and will try to write about anything cool I come across.